Are you finding it more difficult to get into – and out of! – boots these days? Then this article is for you.

 We call these texture.

-So the last think we want from boots is more texture.
+So the last thing we want from boots is more texture.
 We want a good strong line making a simple style statement.

 Is real leather better for footwear?